rbuurma/rise-2021/Rise-2021/Assignments/Rise_assignment_3.md

 Try to set aside a few hours for this assignment.
 You want to give yourself permission mess around with Voyant in an open-ended, non-goal-oriented way while still making sure you find something interesting to write about. *Consider taking some screen shots along the way to illustrate your write-up.*

-For additional instructions, here is the [Voyant documentation] (https://voyant-tools.org/docs/#!/guide/start); it includes links to additional tools you can use in Voyant (milage may vary) and tutorials.
+For additional instructions, here is the [Voyant documentation](https://voyant-tools.org/docs/#!/guide/start); it includes links to additional tools you can use in Voyant (milage may vary) and tutorials.

 #### Step 1